 Cornstarch is used in countless food items ranging from snack foods such as cakes, cookies and doughnuts, to beverages such as fruit juice, soft drinks and beer, to meats such as sausage, bologna and hotdogs.
 It is also used in ice cream, cereals and condiments.
 Consuming an excessive amount of these products leads to a myriad of health problems including obesity, high blood pressure and cancer.
-In addition, the consumption of large quantities of raw cornstarch by pregnant women is a compulsive disorder that can cause pregnancy and delivery complications.
+In addition, the consumption of large quantities of raw cornstarch by pregnant people is a compulsive disorder that can cause pregnancy and delivery complications.

 A study by Princeton University revealed that laboratory rats that consumed HFCS gained substantially more weight than rats fed table sugar.
 The HFCS group of rats also had significantly more body fat, particularly in the abdominal region.
 According to one of the researchers, Bart Hoebel, who is a professor of psychology and neuroscience, "When rats are drinking high-fructose corn syrup at levels well below those in soda pop, they [get obesity], every single one, across the board.
 Even when rats are fed a high-fat diet, you don't see this; they don't all gain extra weight."

 High Blood Pressure

 Consuming high levels of HFCS also contributes to high blood pressure.
 Nephrologists -- or kidney specialists -- at the University of Colorado Denver Health Sciences Center examined three years of data from the National Health and Nutrition Examination Survey, focusing on 4,500 adults with no history of hypertension.
 The researchers found that people who consumed more than 2.5 soft drinks a day have an increased risk of developing high blood pressure.

 Cancer is another health risk increased by the consumption of HFCS.
-Scientists at UCLA's Jonsson Comprehensive Cancer Center took pancreatic tumors from patients and grew the cells in petri dishes.
+Scientists at UCLA's Jonsson Comprehensive Cancer Center took pancreatic tumors from people and grew the cells in petri dishes.
 Then they injected the pancreatic cancer cells with fructose and observed that the cancer cells grew at a more rapid rate.
 Dr. Anthony Heaney, professor of medicine and neurosurgery at the university, stated the likelihood that fructose "would also speed the growth of other cancers as well."